 Is it any good?

-AVP is another failed attempt to create the ultimate horror flick.
-Even with advanced graphics and special effects on its side, it only manages to completely gross out adult audiences and make teen audiences chuckle with laughter as Lex runs alongside the dreadlocked Predator near the end of movie.
+This movie is another failed attempt to create the ultimate horror flick.
+Even with advanced graphics and special effects on its side, AVP: Alien vs. Predator only manages to completely gross out adult audiences and make teen audiences chuckle with laughter as Lex runs alongside the dreadlocked Predator near the end of movie.
 While the battle between Alien and Predator has been in the works since the Alien skull appeared among the displayed trophies in the Predator space ship in Predator 2, no director has dared to initiate such an outrageous cockfight between the two creatures until Paul W.S.
 Anderson came along.
 Nevertheless, with the inability to gather the original cast or filmmakers of either flick, Anderson's brave attempt flopped.

 Besides the creatures, the only aspects of this film that slightly resemble the original flicks are the Weyland Corporation and the fact that Lex is much like Sigourney Weaver's character in the Alien trilogy.
 Lex is not only the voice of reason and pure "common sense", but is also the one who figures out the core idea behind the Predator/Alien duel and, more importantly, how to survive it.
 While this movie displays incredible "girl power" by having a heroine, it simply falls short of a horror and/or thriller movie.